jguida941/ci-hub-orchestrator/README.md

 ruff check .
 ```

+## License

+CI-CD Hub is licensed under the [Elastic License 2.0](LICENSE).

+See the `LICENSE` file for details.
+Use for personal, internal, or evaluation purposes only.
+Commercial or third-party use requires permission.

 ## Support
 Open issues in `ci-cd-hub` with run URLs and the config file you used.
 Include whether you ran central (`hub-run-all.yml`) or dispatch (`hub-orchestrator.yml`).